Kaj (name)

 Kaj is a given name of unknown origin, particularly common in the Nordic countries, loaned from the Continent.
 It might be derived from Frisian Kaye (hen) or Latin Caius.
-In Denmark and Norway, the name is predominantly male, while in Sweden and Finland, the name is unisex (with the female name possibly having a different origin).
+In Denmark, Finland and Norway, the name is predominantly male, while in Sweden the name is unisex (with the female name possibly having a different origin).

 Notable persons with the given name include: